 Jaundice secondary to intrahepatic or extrahepatic bile duct obstruction

-Severe dyspnea and wheezing secondary to tracheobronchial compression
+Severe dyspnea and wheezing secondary to tracheobronchial compression due to mediastinal disease

-Lung cavitation or abscess secondary to infiltration of lung parenchyma, which may simulate lobar consolidation or bronchopneumonia
+Dyspnea, cough, and/or chest discomfort due to infiltration of lung parenchyma, which may simulate lobar consolidation or bronchopneumonia

 Epidural invasion that compresses the spinal cord may result in paraplegia.
 Horner syndrome and laryngeal paralysis may result when enlarged lymph nodes compress the cervical sympathetic and recurrent laryngeal nerves.
 Neuralgic pain follows nerve root compression.